-Selected Contractors shall be required to develop and implement an occupational and community health and safety plans that contributes to a healthy workforce and local community for each of the Malumfashi projects.
+Selected Contractor shall be required to develop and implement an occupational and community health and safety plans that contributes to a healthy workforce and local community for the Tudun Wada/Mabera project.
 The health and safety plan shall be submitted to the SPMU and FPMU for necessary approvals prior to implementation.
-In developing the Plans, the Contractors shall evaluate possible hazards that may be associated with the projects activities such as: (a) imported backfill material; (b) Hazards to the aquatic environment arising from toxic effects of imported material (pH, COD, salinity, dispersed material); (c) Flood hazards due to heavy downpour during the construction period; (d) Physical/mechanical hazards due to the movement of solid material in the event of an accident; (e) Hazards resulting from soil contamination.
+In developing the Plans, the Contractors shall evaluate possible hazards that may be associated with the project activities such as: (a) imported backfill material; (b) Hazards to the aquatic environment arising from toxic effects of imported material (pH, COD, salinity, dispersed material); (c) Flood hazards due to heavy downpour during the construction period; (d) Physical/mechanical hazards due to the movement of solid material in the event of an accident; (e) Hazards resulting from soil contamination.

-Selected Contractors shall also be required to identify who and what can be affected assuming possible scenarios (such as construction failures).
+Selected Contractor shall also be required to identify who and what can be affected assuming possible scenarios (such as construction failures).
 Consideration should be given to issues relating to the environment (water, soil, and biota), humans (life, health and living conditions), and economic losses of the population (damage to infrastructure, property) in the event of the possible scenarios.
 Cooperation between the Contractor, the SPMU and the local community is recommended for emergency planning.

-Selected Contractors shall fully comply with ESHS standards and bear the cost of implementation.
+Selected Contractor shall fully comply with Environmental, Social, Health and Safety (ESHS) standards and bear the cost of implementation.
 Community Health, Safety and Security assessment will identify potential negative risks related to the different phases of the project.
 Some of the significant risks to be considered include: